Saltbox/wordpress-lti-consumer/README.rst

 Copyright (c) 2014 Saltbox Services.
 Licensed under the GPLv3.
-See the LICENSE file for details.
+See the LICENSE.md file for details.